2 September 2023

 Curator: Roos Gortzak

-On September 2, from sunrise to sunset, you are invited to attend Cries in Concrete, Curses Curbstones, Dreams in Drywall, Rests in Rainfall.
-In the midst of the boulders, performers Lidwien Ponsioen, Rose Akras, and Dianthus will activate the site through the durational and laborious production of concrete, tear-shaped objects that will accumulate over the course of the performance.
-Persistence, joy and fatigue will inform the work as the day progresses, which is why you are encouraged to attend the performance for a long period of time, slow down, perhaps even spend several hours with the work, to see it grow and shift back and forth from a site of production to a mythological destination.
+On September 2, from sunrise to sunset, the performance Cries in Concrete, Curses Curbstones, Dreams in Drywall, Rests in Rainfall took place at the Woldstrand in Zeewolde.
+In the midst of the boulders, performers Lidwien Ponsioen, Rose Akras, and Dianthus activated the site through the durational and laborious production of concrete, tear-shaped objects that accumulated over the course of the performance.
+Persistence, joy and fatigue informed the work as the day progressed, which is why the public was encouraged to attend the performance for a long period of time, to slow down, and perhaps even to spend several hours with the work, to see it grow and shift back and forth from a site of production to a mythological destination.

 Where did these boulders come from?
 What is their history?
 Some say they were symbols of fertility, others believe they function merely to mark borders.
 We might never know.